-Empire Wasted now available for preorder!
+Empire Wasted now available!

 "Empire Wasted is an astonishing book, anthemic in its catchiness and the power of its arguments.
 From the suite of 'Decade Zero,' the years so vacant they don’t even have a name, and the concomitant attraction of the very dreariest productions of the 90s, through to the neo-di Prima fervor of the revolutionary letters, it hits all the right notes." —Kevin Killian